 Discoveries in the city and outside

 Quasi on a silver plate for visitors is the location of the New Zealand Pavilion.
-Close to the Giardini, situated in the Palazzina Canonica, Dane Mitchell focusses with “post hoc” on bygone things, ranging from dead words to extinct species, ghost towns and former nations.
+Close to the Giardini, situated in the Palazzina Canonica, Dane Mitchell focusses with “Post hoc” on bygone things, ranging from dead words to extinct species, ghost towns and former nations.
 Hidden loudspeakers fill the garden with an electronic voice reciting the enormous list, while it is printed in the emptied library.
 Four more listening points are dispersed in the city.
+(Read more in our interview with Dane Mitchell)

 Far away from the overcrowded main venues, on the calm island of San Servolo, is the Cuban Pavilion.
 Four artists, Alejandro Campins, Alex Hérnandez, Ariamna Contino and Eugenio Tibaldi have been chosen to represent the Caribbean state.
 Particularly interesting is the work of Alex Hernández, who experimented with bees and their honeycombs.
 He replaced the hexagonal wax hives with cells of abstract shapes to find out, if the bees could be induced to change their traditional constructions following the imposed ones.